kouribest/mali_app/README.md

 $ docker container ls (to see if everything is going well)
 ```
 Verify the deployment by navigating to your server address in your preferred browser.

 ### Development

 Want to contribute?
 Great!

-It's a very new project.
+It's a very interesting project.
 You can ask for a pull-requests and make your involment.

 Feel free to contact me.